rrodriguezbarron/UML-Project/UML_Project_Final_Report.md

 \caption{Separation in TV shows watched: Rachel Maddow.}
 \end{figure}

-First, we see the predictable results that Sean Hannity and _O'Reilly Factor_ viewers skew toward the conservative space.
-On the other hand, viewers of the _Rachel Maddow Show_ skew liberal.
-Interestingly, the density of the Sean Hannity and _O'Reilly Factor_ clusters are much denser than the Rachel Maddow cluster - and indeed the rest of the shows catering to liberal audiences.
+First, we see the predictable results that Sean Hannity and \emph{O'Reilly Factor} viewers skew toward the conservative space.
+On the other hand, viewers of the \emph{Rachel Maddow Show} skew liberal.
+Interestingly, the density of the Sean Hannity and \emph{O'Reilly Factor} clusters are much denser than the Rachel Maddow cluster - and indeed the rest of the shows catering to liberal audiences.
 Perhaps some aspect of conservative ideology predicts a tighter grouping in terms of what is presented on TV.
 On the other hand, liberal news media may also try to cater to moderate audiences as well.
 We also see that the Rachel Maddow cluster only includes a part of the liberal data space, suggesting that the show perhaps caters to only a subset of liberal issues.

 \begin{figure}
 \centering